BucketSanders/necessary-addons-gmod/garrysmod/addons/buckets_optimizationv2/readme.md

-# This addon is a V2 of the other Bucket's Optmizations addon in here
+# This addon is a V2 of the other Bucket's Optimizations addon in here

 # Why make a V2 and not update the V1?
 This version contains a bunch of new features and functionality that V1 just didn't offer.